Food waste recycling

 Keep a caddy in your kitchen where you can easily collect and store your food waste (these are supplied by your district or borough council).

 When it’s full, just transfer the food waste to your outside food waste bin.
 Make sure you lock the lid to keep out pests and keep in any unpleasant odours.

-All your food waste can go in your kitchen caddy, not just fruit and vegetable peelings, but egg shells, bones, tea bags, coffee grounds and anything past its use-by-date.
+All cooked and uncooked food waste can go in your kitchen caddy, not just fruit and vegetable peelings, but egg shells, bones, tea bags, coffee grounds and anything past its use-by-date.

 Please be careful not to include any packaging (except plastic bags) such ready meal trays, or liquids including milk and cooking oil.

-For more information take a look at the full list of what can and can’t be collected.
+Take a look at our full list below of what can and can’t be collected.